 One element of fascism is collaboration with capitalists and the conservative elite.
 Fascists, even when they start out with radical ideas, always collaborate to move in the direction of protecting private property, Paxton told Live Science.
 This is, however, an awkward alliance, he said.

 "Conservatives are basically people of order who want to use things like the church and property to maintain an existing social order, whereas fascists are revolutionists who will break up social institutions if they think it will bring national power or grandeur or expansion," he said.
-"In Nazi Germany, the businessmen were not enthusiastic about Hitler, because he had anti-capitalist ideas in the beginning.
-But then they discovered that they had a great deal in common.
-They made an alliance, but they often stepped on each other's toes … and on July 20, 1944, the conservatives tried to assassinate Hitler.
-There is always tension between the two movements."
+"In Nazi Germany, the businessmen were not enthusiastic about Hitler, because he had anti-capitalist ideas in the beginning."
+Though conservative German businessmen later formed a brief alliance with Hitler's regime, "they often stepped on each other's toes," Paxton said.
+On July 20, 1944, conservatives tried to assassinate Hitler.

 Throughout 20th-century history, fascist regimes have required certain sociocultural and political situations to rise.
 It is also worth noting that many countries, such as Britain in the 1920s and 1930s, have seen fascist ideas increase in popularity without regimes coming to power or fascist parties becoming star political players.

-In both struggling Germany and Italy, the left — consisting of the communists and socialists — was gaining traction.
+In both struggling Germany and Italy, the political left — consisting of communists and socialists — was gaining traction.
 In Italy, especially, it appeared that a socialist revolution was imminent.
 But the existing government and conservative capitalist elites looked upon communism and socialism unfavorably.

 Paxton identified fascist pandering to conservatives early in the movement as another factor in setting the stage for a fascist regime.
 "The only route available to fascists is through conservative elites," he wrote.

-In Germany and Italy, existing governments decided to align themselves with fascists.
+In Germany and Italy, governments at the time decided to align themselves with fascists.
 "The fascist parties came to the attention of the public as the most violent and rigorous opponents to socialism," Paxton said.
 "The heads of state in both countries offered fascists the position of head of government, because the other options, the traditional parliamentary parties, had failed.
 Both fascism and communism proposed violent solutions, and one would win by destroying the other," Paxton said.

-Existing governments, having aligned themselves with the fascists and afraid of a socialist revolution, refused to work with the left.
+German and Italian governments, having aligned themselves with the fascists and afraid of a socialist revolution, refused to work with the left.
 This led to political deadlock, another of the factors Paxton said are required for fascism to come to power.

-"What I think we have in this country is much more traditional conservatism," he said.
+In recent years, the rise of populism — political movements that elevate ordinary people over elites — across Europe and the United States has led many to wonder if fascism is taking hold again.
+Paxton said he does not think fascism is on the rise in the U.S, describing American populist movements as "much more traditional conservatism," he said.
 "The basic social political program is individualism, not for everyone, but [for] entrepreneurs.
-It supports the right of businesspeople to seek maximum profit without rules of regulations.
+It supports the right of businesspeople to seek maximum profit without rules of regulations."